datalad-handbook/book/docs/basics/101-121-siblings.rst

    $ datalad diff --to remotes/roommate/master

-This shows us that there is an additional file!
-Let's ask git diff to show us what is inside:
+This shows us that there is an additional file, and it also shows us that there is a difference in ``notes.txt``!
+Let's ask ``git diff`` to show us what the differences in detail:

 .. runrecord:: _examples/DL-101-121-109
    :language: console
    :workdir: dl-101/DataLad-101

    $ git diff remotes/roommate/master

+Let's digress into what is shown here.
+We are comparing the current state of your dataset against the current state of your room mates dataset.
+Everything marked with a ``-`` is a change that your room mate has, but not you: This is the script that he downloaded!

+Everything that is marked with a ``+`` is a change that you have, but not your room mate: It is the additional note on ``datalad update`` you made in your own dataset in the previous section.

 Cool!
 So now that you know what the changes are that your room mate made, you can safely ``datalad update --merge`` them to integrate